Do you need to know how to create a DMARC record?

 Whenever you make changes to your site’s DNS, you’ll need to wait up to 48 hours for the changes to take effect.
 If you’re using Cloudflare, you’ll usually find that the changes take place within a few minutes.

-When the change has propagated, go back to MXToolbox and check again using its DMARC tool.
+When the change has propagated, go back to a web-based DMARC checker like MXToolbox.
+Check again using its DMARC tool.

 Your DMARC rule should show up in a green bar so that you know it’s working.

 And that’s it!
-Now you added a DMARC record to your DNS to stop spammers spoofing your domain.
+Now you added a DMARC record to your DNS.

 Frequently Asked Questions About DMARC